chronaeon/ether-modules/README.md

 ##### Modules

-The Modules directory contains sectionally complete and descriptively precise *chunks* of documentation; these chunks are larger than sentences, smaller than chapters, and not subject to a particular ordering of the content.
+The Modules directory contains sectionally complete and descriptively precise *chunks* of documentation; these chunks are larger than sentences, smaller than chapters, and not subject to a particular ordering of the content, so they can be placed anywhere and used as source documentation.

 ##### Revised Yellowpaper